 - Speed: A key aim of CoaXPress is to support the fastest cameras on the market.
 CoaXPress v2.0 adds two additional speeds – 10 Gbps (CXP-10) and 12.5 Gbps (CXP-12).
 This doubles the cable bandwidth, so for example a 4-core cable can provide 4 GBytes/sec of data continuously and reliably from camera to frame grabber.

 - Multi-destination: To allow for even faster cameras, v2.0 allows a single camera to send data to more than one frame grabber, which could be in different PCs.

 - Uplink Speed: The uplink speed is also doubled for CXP-10 and CXP-12, so allowing trigger rates over 500kHz without requiring a dedicated high speed uplink cable.

-- GenICam: Support for the industry standard GenICam will be further enhanced by the addition of GenICam-compliant event packets.
+- GenICam: Support for the industry standard GenICam is further enhanced by the addition of GenICam-compliant event packets.
 This allows the camera to signal events to the PC.
 Support will be added for 3D-data formats that have been recently added to GenICam.

 Longer Term Roadmap